RetrievalAttention: Accelerating Long-Context LLM Inference via Vector Retrieval: Evaluation

 \subsection{Experimental Setup}

-\textbf{Testbed, Models, and Configurations.} We conduct experiments on a server equipped with one NVIDIA RTX 4090 GPU (24GB memory) and an Intel i9-10900X CPU with 20 cores and 128GB DRAM.
+\textbf{Testbed, Models, and Configurations.} We conduct experiments on a server equipped with one NVIDIA RTX4090 GPU (24GB memory) and an Intel i9-10900X CPU with 10 physical cores (20 logical cores) and 128GB DRAM.
 The experiment results using NVIDIA A100 GPU can be found in \S\ref{sec:app100}.
-We implement \sysname{} on three state-of-the-art long-context LLMs, including Llama-3-8B-Instruct-262k\cite{llama3}, Yi-6B-200K\cite{yi6b}, and Yi-9B-200K\cite{yi9b}.
-To show practical speedup of \sysname{} and ensure the CPU memory consumption in long contexts do not exceed the capacity of DRAM, we follow previous work~\cite{quest} to run the benchmark in real-world single-batch scenarios.
+We implement \sysname{} on three state-of-the-art long-context LLMs, including Llama-3-8B-Instruct-262k~\citep{llama3}, Yi-6B-200K~\citep{yi6b}, and Yi-9B-200K~\citep{yi9b}.
+To show a practical speedup of \sysname{} and ensure the CPU memory consumption in long contexts does not exceed the DRAM capacity, we follow previous work~\citep{quest} to run the benchmark in real-world single-batch scenarios.

 \textbf{Baselines.} We compare \sysname{} with the following training-free baselines.
-(1) Full attention without KV cache as well as the version with KV cache using vLLM~\cite{kwon2023efficient}.
-(2) StreamingLLM\cite{streamingllm}: it retains initial tokens along with fixed-length recent tokens in the GPU memory and discards remaining tokens.
-(3) SnapKV\cite{li2024snapkv}: it caches the active tokens observed from the last window of the prompts.
-(4) InfLLM\cite{xiao2024infllm}: it separates KV cache of continuous token sequences into blocks and select representative vectors for each block.
-In the decoding phase, the current query scans all representative vectors and retrieve top-$k$ blocks with the highest similarity.
-We do not include Quest~\cite{quest} for evaluation because its implementation~\footnote{https://github.com/mit-han-lab/quest} does not support the GQA model.
+(1) Full attention without KV cache as well as the version with KV cache using vLLM~\citep{kwon2023efficient}.
+(2) StreamingLLM~\citep{streamingllm}: it retains initial tokens along with fixed-length recent tokens in the GPU memory and discards remaining tokens.
+(3) SnapKV~\citep{li2024snapkv}: it only caches the critical tokens observed from the last window of the prompt.
+(4) InfLLM~\citep{xiao2024infllm}: it separates the KV cache of continuous token sequences into blocks and selects representative vectors for each block.
+In the decoding phase, the current query scans all representative vectors and retrieves top-$k$ blocks with the highest similarity.
+(5) Quest~\citep{quest}: it keeps track of the minimal and maximal key values in KV cache pages and estimates the criticality of a page using the query vector.
+(6) InfiniGen~\citep{lee2024InfiniGen}: it prefetches only the essential KV cache entries by speculating important tokens required for subsequent attention layers.

-To better assess the effectiveness of our method, we introduce two additional baselines using traditional vector search methods from Faiss\cite{douze2024faiss}.
+To better assess the effectiveness of our method, we introduce two additional baselines using traditional vector search methods from Faiss~\citep{douze2024faiss}.
 Specifically, Flat is an exact KNN method that performs a linear scan of all key-value vectors, whereas IVF indexes key vectors through clustering.
-By default, all indexing-based methods retrieve top-100 nearest key vectors to the current query vector.
+By default, all indexing-based methods retrieve the top-100 nearest key vectors.